uccasco/FiniteFields/README.md

 website](https://lammps.sandia.gov/doc/Intro_opensource.html) for
 further details.
 To see where modifications have been made, comments with the initials `// SJC` have been added.

+Functionality to calculate the energy has been implemented, but it will only work for real units.